 Offering a perfect breeding and nesting environment for migrating birds, the Faroe Islands become home during the summer months to puffins, plovers, sparrows, wild gees, storm petrels, ravens, crows, gannets, guillemots and the national bird of the Faroes – the oyster catcher.

 Embark upon a unique fly-drive adventure to this undiscovered destination, locked away in the heart of the North Atlantic Ocean.
 Witness thousands of Atlantic puffins on Mykines gathering to nest and rear their young, go in search of the only Faroese gannet colony, and take part in a fascinating excursion after dark on the island of Nolsoy to discover the largest colony of storm petrels in the world.

-  Enjoy a boat trip to the renowned Vestmanna bird cliffs.
+If time permits enjoy a boat trip to the renowned Vestmanna bird cliffs.
 Cruise alongside the towering cliff faces and hunt for the breeding areas of guillemots and razorbills.

 *Please contact us for full details and conditions of car hire

-  Remember to bring warm and practical clothes, a water bottle for the walks and binoculars
+Remember to bring warm and practical clothes, a water bottle for the walks and binoculars.